Skip to content

 During this time it's important to keep it covered with a protective barrier, such as cling film, puppy pad or second skin.
 This covering shields the area from bacteria and helps prevent infection and irritation.

 Your artist will have wrapped your tattoo and provided an aftercare plan before leaving the studio.
-This could be using puppy pads, cling film or second skin depending on the tattoo, artist or customer.
+Each aftercare plan depends on the tattoo, artist or customer.

 Each of these methods work slightly differently so please refer to your advised aftercare method below.